johnwesleyquintero/scalesmart/docs/ats/documentation.md

 2. The user uploads their resume.
 3. The `handleFileChange` function updates the `file` state with the uploaded file.
 4. The user clicks the "Analyze Resume" button.
-5. The `analyzeResume` function is called, which simulates an API call to analyze the resume.
+5. The `analyzeResume` function is called, which makes an API call to `/api/resume/analyze` to analyze the resume.
-6. The `analyzeResume` function updates the `analysis` state with the mock analysis results.
+6. The `analyzeResume` function updates the `analysis` state with the analysis results from the API.
 7. The component renders the analysis results, including the resume score, strengths, weaknesses, suggestions, keywords, and sections.